Never Miss a Chance to Do the Most Good

 Housing Access of Washtenaw County

-HAWC is Washtenaw County's central intake for individuals and families who are homeless or at risk of homelessness.
+Although HAWC is no longer operated by The Salvation Army of Washtenaw County, HAWC is still the central intake system for individuals and families who are homeless or at risk of homelessness.
 Residents of Washtenaw County may call HAWC for housing assistance, information and/or a referral.
-HAWC serves as the first point of access to address housing needs.
-If you are homeless or experiencing a housing crisis, please call:
+Please call:

 (734) 961-1999